Seidman, Margulis & Fairman, LLP

 Scalding and Steam Burns: Residential and commercial buildings in Chicago rely heavily on steam and hot-water heating systems, many of which are decades old.
 Boiler failures, pipe ruptures, and defective radiators have caused scalding injuries in apartment buildings across the city.
 Restaurant and food-service workers also face scalding risks from commercial cooking equipment.

 Apartment and Building Fires: Chicago's dense housing stock includes many multi-unit buildings with older electrical systems, inadequate fire suppression, and deferred maintenance.
 Landlord negligence, defective smoke detectors, and building code violations can all contribute to residential fires.
-Illinois law, including the Chicago Building Code, imposes specific obligations on property owners and landlords to maintain safe premises.

 Chemical Burns: Exposure to caustic industrial chemicals, cleaning agents, or improperly stored hazardous materials can cause severe chemical burns in both occupational and consumer settings.
-Product liability claims may arise when chemical burns result from defective labeling, inadequate warnings, or manufacturing defects.

 Vehicle and Transportation Accidents: Chicago's expressways, including the Dan Ryan, Eisenhower, and Kennedy corridors, see a high volume of commercial truck traffic.
 Fuel-fed fires following collisions can cause catastrophic burn injuries.
 Tanker truck rollovers and cargo fires present particular hazards.